panagiotisbellias/osc-MBYAPISec/README.md

 This iteration of My Backyard will have a full implementation of Spring security using JWT for authentication replacing the API key authentication in the previous version.
 It currently uses a custom authentication provider and security config to issue JWT for API access.
 The JWTs utilize a self signed public/private key implementation for authenticity.
-A basic implmentation of authorization roles is also resent to seperate admin access from user access.
+A basic implementation of authorization roles is also present to separate admin access from user access.

 This project is currently under development!